-So, the thing with TrueFire, unlike other online guitar instruction platforms, is that you pay for what you use.
+So, the thing with TrueFire, unlike other online guitar instruction platforms and courses, is that you pay for what you use.

 This will be a weird compromise between what level of skill they’re offering to teach you, and how much you’re willing to pay.
 The lower the level it is that’s being taught, the less it’s likely to cost.

-Think of it this way: if a teacher charges $10 for a beginner lesson, and has 100 students, that’s $1,000.
-If only 25 of those 100 beginner students keep with the guitar until they become experienced, that’s a massive drop in that teacher’s income.
+Think of it this way: if guitar teachers charge $10 for a beginner lesson, and has 100 students, that’s $1,000.
+If only 25 of those 100 beginner students keep with the music until they become experienced, that’s a massive drop in that teacher’s income.